megpatakota/genai-recommendations/README.md

 docker run -e OPENAI_API_KEY=<insert-your-api-key> -p 8000:8000 genai-recommendations
 ```

-Now, that you have your docker container running, you can access the app.
+Now, that you have your docker container running, you can access the streamlit app.
-Try user ID `M001` or `M002` to see the recommendations.

 ---